davidecarbone/organizational-chart/README.md

 The web container will also execute migrations to provide the chart nodes structure.

+Note: a first clean installation may take up to 5 minutes depending on your connection.

 ### Usage
 This API provides a single endpoint to get all child nodes of a given parent node:
 ```